-The term ‘rainscreen’ describes a breathable outer weatherproof encapsulation system; used with a cavity behind, any water that penetrates will drain away, and ventilation reduces the likelihood of condensation.
+The term ‘rainscreen’ describes a breathable outer weatherproof encapsulation system.
+Used with a cavity behind, any water that penetrates the rainscreen cladding will drain safely away, while ventilation reduces the likelihood of condensation.

 Ask the manufacturer about warranties for the cladding, and check that the material is acceptable to your structural insurance provider, to ensure that you’re covered.
 The durability, any maintenance and eco-impact must all be considered.

-On a practical note, cladding can be fitted as part of the first fix, as plumbing, electrics and plasterboarding can be done while the external cladding is being installed, so speeding up the build by a few weeks and saving on costs.
+On a practical note, timber cladding can be fitted as part of the first fix, as plumbing, electrics and plasterboarding can be done while the external cladding is being installed.
+This might help to speed up the building schedule by a few weeks.

 For those seeking something a little different, a basket bond brick pattern makes a real design statement.
 For this, bricks are laid in a repetitive and alternating manner, to create a striking look.

-For the look of solid brick without the hassle, consider brick slips – thin slices of brick (20-25mm) used as a lightweight alternative to regular bricks.
+For the look of solid brick without the hassle and threat of weather delays, consider brick slips.
+These are bsically thin slices of brick (20-25mm) used as a lightweight alternative to regular bricks.

-In Eurobrick’s system, a composite backer panel marked out with horizontal courses is fixed in place with panel fasteners.
-Adhesive is applied to each ‘course’ before inserting the brick slips, then mortar is inserted and tooled in the usual way.
+There are various fixing methods.
+In Eurobrick’s system, for example, a composite backer panel marked out with horizontal courses is fixed in place with panel fasteners.
+Adhesive is applied to each course before inserting the brick slips, then mortar pointing is applied and tooled in the usual way.